Make Healthy Foods a Priority

 If you can get your child to put her hands on his food, there’s a good chance it will end up in his mouth!
 Cut your child’s food into fun shapes and sizes.
 For example, you can cut apples into building blocks, slice celery and carrots into quarters to make logs, and cut broccoli and cauliflower florets so that they look like miniature trees.

 Kids love dipping and decorating their food, and this often leads to eating!
-Fill a small container with yogurt or a wholesome type of salad dressing, such as one made with olive oil, and allow your child to dip away.
+Fill a small container with yogurt or a wholesome type salad dressing, olive oil, and allow your child to dip away.
 Or fill a squirt bottle with yogurt or salad dressing and allow her to decorate her food.
 Nutritious food can be fun, and when it is, kids will eat it!

 Introduce Health Foods First